stein089/CarND-Vehicle-Detection/writeup_report.md

 #### 1. Explain how you extracted HOG features from the training images.

-The extract_featurs method of the 'FeatureExtractor' class, takes a list of images and extracts a feature vector for each image within that list.
+The extract_featurs method of the *FeatureExtractor* class, takes a list of images and extracts a feature vector for each image within that list.

-This is done by calling the single_img_features method, which performs the HOG feature extraction as well as the extraction of spatial features and histogram features.
+This is done by calling the `single_img_features` method, which performs the HOG feature extraction as well as the extraction of spatial features and histogram features.
 Depending on the desired HOG-channel, the HOG feature vector can contain the HOG features of a single image-channel or a concatenated version of all three image-channels.

-The code for the actual HOG feature-extraction is contained in the get_hog_features method of the FeatureExtractor class in the IPython notebook.
+The code for the actual HOG feature-extraction is contained in the `get_hog_features` method of the *FeatureExtractor* class in the IPython notebook.

 I started by reading in all the `vehicle` and `non-vehicle` images.
 For the vehicle images, I used the provided images from the KITTI dataset as well as all GTI images (8792 images).
 For the non-vehicle images, I used the GTI dataset as well as the Extras dataset (8968 images).
-The data is loaded in the 'Load Data' cell of the jupyter notebook.
+The data is loaded in the *Load Data* cell of the jupyter notebook.

 **Here is an example of one of each of the `vehicle` and `non-vehicle` classes:**